numerik11/Irrigation-Control-ESP32/README.md

   - Zone cards with progress and manual On/Off

 - **Zones & Schedules**
-  - 4-zone mode (Zones 1–4) **+** Mains/Tank master valves on relays 5 & 6 (For KC868-A6)
-  - 1-16 zone mode (If using GPIO and Relay module, A6 Can be used for 6 zone)
+  - 1-16 zones (If using GPIO and Relay module, A6 Can be used for 6 zone or 4 with 2 relays for tank/main control)
-  - Two start times per zone (optional Start 2), per-day enable, minute precision
+  - Two start times per zone (optional Start 2 w/ seperate duration), per-day enable, minute precision
   - Per-zone duration (minutes + seconds)
   - Overlapping starts will run one at a time or together choose in setup (running together be sure you have sufficent power-supply for multiple solenoid coils).
   - Editable zone names stored in esp32